Redditor Shouts At Stranger’s Dog To Make It Go Away, The Owner Starts An Argument Instead Of Apologizing

 This response can escalate tensions and create conflict, highlighting the importance of maintaining composure in stressful situations.

 Moreover, the dynamics of conflict between pet owners and non-pet owners highlight differing perspectives on animal behavior.
-A clinical psychologist notes that while pet owners may view their animals as part of the family, non-pet owners might not understand these emotional bonds.
 This disconnect can lead to misunderstandings and heightened tensions in public spaces.

 Off-leash dogs can be scary